ACCJ Programming Basics

 If the sponsoring committee chair prefers to hold the meeting on the record, there are several options.
 Please see a summary of the options below.
 For questions on these, please reach out to the Communications Department.

-1. FULLY ON THE RECORD: The ACCJ Journal and members of the media will be invited and audience will be allowed to take notes and share information about the event on social media
+FULLY ON THE RECORD: The ACCJ Journal and members of the media will be invited, and the audience will be allowed to take notes and share information about the event on social media

-3. ACCJ JOURNAL ONLY: Only The ACCJ Journal will be invited and the speaker and committee have the option to review the content before it is published in The ACCJ Journal.
+ACCJ JOURNAL ONLY: Only The ACCJ Journal will be invited, and the speaker and committee have the option to review the content before it is published in The ACCJ Journal.

-For on-the-record meetings, the speaker (or his or her PR department) should coordinate this aspect of the program with the Committee Coordinator before approaching the media.
-The Programs Department staff will then involve the Communications Department, which will then work with the speaker and his or her PR department in handling the media.
+For on-the-record meetings, the speaker (or his or her PR department) should coordinate this aspect of the program with the Committee Associate before approaching the media.
+The Committee Affairs staff will then involve the Communications Department, which will then work with the speaker and his or her PR department in handling the media.

 In general, the media will be invited to join on-the-record programs only during the speech portion of the event; they will not be served a meal and will not be charged for attending the program.
 If the committee invites specific members of the media to attend the meal portion of the program, the media representatives will be charged the non-member attendance fee.